-The following is a list of key terms related to the noosphere, human energy, and evolutionary worldviews that explain the conceptual framework used by Human Energy and the group working on the evolutionary-systemic worldview at the Center Leo Apostel of the Vrije Universiteit Brussel.
+The following is a list of key terms related to the noosphere, human energy, and evolutionary worldviews that explain the conceptual framework used by Human Energy and our partners working on the evolutionary-systemic worldview at the Center Leo Apostel of the Vrije Universiteit Brussel.
 This framework aims to address the current climate of meaninglessness, anxiety and despair by formulating a positive, science-based narrative of evolutionary progress towards greater complexity and consciousness.

 Contributors: Francis Heylighen, Jasmine De Bruycker, Sheila Hassell Hughes and Shima Beigi.